emberjs/rfcs/text/0000-add-ember-page-title-addon.md

 - An additional dependency to new projects.
 But, no noticeable size differences it's only all +10kb of js for production builds (not gzipped, ~2kb js gzipped)
 - Add an extra helper `{{page-tile}}` and a new component `<HeadLayout />` (possible name clashing)
+- Slightly increases the learning curve.
+Increases the amount of code in a first-starter project, which could become overwhelming.

 ## Alternatives